sAwAiRa-iQbal/Lung-Cancer-Classification-using-Deep-Learning/README.md

 - **Matplotlib** and **Seaborn**: For visualizing data and model performance metrics.

 ## 📈 Example Predictions
-The notebooks within this repository provide visualization of predictions made by each model, demonstrating their performance and the effectiveness of the applied machine learning techniques.
+The notebooks within this repository provide visualization of predictions made by each model, demonstrating their performance and the effectiveness of the applied Deep learning techniques.

-## 🌟 How to Contribute
-We encourage contributions from the community, whether it's adding new features, enhancing existing models, or improving documentation:
-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

-## 📝 License
-This project is released under the MIT License, which allows for open and reproducible scientific research.

-## 📩 Contact
-If you have any feedback, questions, or would like to discuss the project further, please reach out through GitHub issues or contact the maintainers directly via email.

----
-*Note: This project is intended for educational and research purposes in the field of medical image analysis using deep learning.*